Independent Consultancy: Going Solo

 Even the most confident decision-maker can feel a twinge of self-doubt before making that leap into the unknown.

-It’s a call that my colleague, Sourcing Solved Associate Director Jon Howell, made two years ago.
+It’s a call that Sourcing Solved Associate Director Jon Howell, made two years ago.
 Having built up 15 years’ experience of working in line roles for some of the big consultancy firms, he’d spent four years working for smaller companies when he made up his mind to move on.

 “I felt I wasn't in control of my destiny,” says Jon.
 “That’s what sparked my decision to become an independent rather than working for someone else.